ish-xyz/ish-ar.io/content/blog/actionable_alerts_on_IT_infrastructures/index.md

 and a support professional spending half a day checking for common issues now that the system is under real load.”

 This article will walk you through "The concept of auto-diagnosis and actionable alerts on IT infrastructures" using the method explained above.
-Even if I'll mention some existing tools, this is not a tutorial, but a concept/idea.
+Even if I will mention some existing tools, this is not a tutorial, but a concept/idea.

 ## Concept

-Nowadays a lot of tools and platforms help us to have wide and detailed visibility across IT infrastructures.
+Nowadays a lot of tools and platforms help us to have wide and detailed observability across IT infrastructures.

 90-99% of the time these tools are more than enough, but what about the remaining 1-10% ?

-When something occurs, and your monitoring setup didn't prevent the incident from happening, is there anything that could help you to have a faster analysis of your systems?
+When something occurs and your monitoring setup didn't prevent the incident from happening, is there anything that could help you to have a faster analysis of your systems?

 Let's analyze what humans do when an incident occurs.